The 15 key drivers of employee engagement

-According to Gallup, who has been collecting and measuring employee engagement data for nearly 20 years:
+According to Gallup, which has been collecting and measuring employee engagement data for nearly 20 years:

 Millions of people are unhappy, unproductive, and not bringing their full value to your organization.
 As upsetting as this is, it can also be seen as an opportunity for organizations to go full throttle with employee engagement and completely outpace their competitors.

-The very first definition of employee engagement comes from Boston University Professor William Kahn in his 1990 paper, “Psychological Conditions of Personal Engagement and Disengagement at Work.”
+One of the first definitions of employee engagement comes from Boston University Professor William Kahn’s 1990 paper, “Psychological Conditions of Personal Engagement and Disengagement at Work.”
 In it, he defines employee engagement as follows:

 Notice the common themes with all three of these definitions: emotional commitment and attachment from employees.
-When an employee is engaged, they’re “all-in” and genuinely want to see the organization succeed.
-They’re not just there for a paycheck or because they have to be, they really want to be there.
+When employees are engaged, they’re “all-in” and want to see the organization succeed.
+They’re not just there for a paycheck, or because they have to be, they choose to be there because they want to be.

 Officevibe defines employee engagement as:

-When an employee is engaged, they use discretionary effort to go above and beyond their normal job requirements without being asked to do so.
-They do this because they’re invested emotionally, and they genuinely care about the company.
+When an employee is engaged, they use discretionary effort to go above and beyond their typical job requirements without being asked to do so.
+They do this because they’re emotionally invested and genuinely care about the company.

 Imagine if every employee was passionate about seeing the company and its customers succeed.

 The only true way to ensure that your customers are well taken care of is by taking care of your employees.
-This is known as the service-profit chain, a concept first introduced by Harvard Business Review in 1998.
+This concept is known as the service-profit chain, first introduced by Harvard Business Review in 1998.
 It’s still as relevant today as it was then.

 Profit and growth are stimulated primarily by customer loyalty.
 Loyalty is a direct result of customer satisfaction.
 Satisfaction is largely influenced by the value of services provided to customers.
 Value is created by satisfied, loyal, and productive employees.
 Employee satisfaction, in turn, results primarily from high-quality support services and policies that enable employees to deliver results to customers.